Stuycs-K/lab11-stuyrim-5-fentons-hernandeza/README.md

 ## Features

-:white_check_mark: Sleep status condition, managed by editing sleep count and checking if the adventurer can move in Game.java.
+:ballot_box_with_check: Sleep status condition, managed by editing sleep count and checking if the adventurer can move in Game.java.

-:white_check_mark: Bleed persistant damage, made by triggerBleed in adventurer/bleedCount and utilized via techpriest attacks function.
+:ballot_box_with_check: Bleed persistant damage, made by triggerBleed in adventurer/bleedCount and utilized via techpriest attacks function.

-:white_check_mark: Attack tick and attack multiplier, the reason for both existing was to make attack tick being negative an easier thing to manage.
+:ballot_box_with_check: Attack tick and attack multiplier, the reason for both existing was to make attack tick being negative an easier thing to manage.

-:white_check_mark: Distributable damage from a single turn through the cyborg special attack.
+:ballot_box_with_check: Distributable damage from a single turn through the cyborg special attack.

-:white_check_mark: Clearing of all status conditions in the lich support.
+:ballot_box_with_check: Clearing of all status conditions in the lich support.

-:white_check_mark: Power word kill being unique to TechnoLich and dealing true damage, which is essentially just removing attack multiplier.
+:ballot_box_with_check: Power word kill being unique to TechnoLich and dealing true damage, which is essentially just removing attack multiplier.

-:white_check_mark: Cool border, made by an edited draw border function.
+:ballot_box_with_check: Cool border, made by an edited draw border function.

-:white_check_mark: Random name generator made via dictionary of names.
+:ballot_box_with_check: Random name generator made via dictionary of names.

 | Support  | Example Controls |
 | ------------- | ------------- |